Application Rationalization: Bringing Efficiency to IT Operations

 1. Enhanced Predictive Analytics

-AI's role in predictive analytics will become more sophisticated, enabling organizations to accurately forecast future business needs and technology trends.
+AI's role in predictive analytics will become more sophisticated, enabling organizations to forecast future business needs and technology trends accurately.
 This foresight will allow for preemptive rationalization efforts, ensuring the application portfolio is aligned with current business objectives and adaptable to future changes.
 Predictive analytics powered by AI will help identify applications that will become obsolete, require updates, or need scaling to meet anticipated business demands.

 2. Increased Automation of Rationalization Processes

 Automation, driven by AI, will significantly reduce the manual effort involved in the application rationalization process.
 From the initial inventory and discovery phase to the final decision-making, AI will streamline operations, making them more efficient and less prone to error.
-This includes an automated discovery of applications, usage patterns analysis, identification of redundancies, and even automated governance and compliance checks.
+This includes automated application discovery, usage pattern analysis, identification of redundancies, and even automated governance and compliance checks.

 3. AI-driven Decision Support Systems